Unboxed-Software/solana-course/content/program-testing.md

 # Demo

-Since we have basically been testing programs via a client or script for this whole course, this demo is going to focus on writing a unit tests in Rust.
+Since we have basically been testing programs via a client or script for this whole course, this demo is going to focus on writing some unit tests in Rust.
 We'll be writing some tests for the Movie Review program that we've been working on.
 If you've been following along then you probably already have the starter code, as we'll just be picking up where we left off with the CPI lesson.

 ### 1. Clone starter code